Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

    Strands when they are generated instantly die when created so for the *Path* button to be of any use, you must also have the *Dead* button activated.
-   Otherwise the path a mesh took will not be visible!
+   Otherwise the path a mesh has taken will not be visible!

 .. seealso::